Asquera/elasticsearch-workshop-book/src/queries/aggregations/percentiles_aggs.md

 # Percentiles Aggregation

-A multi-value metrics aggregation is the `percentiles` aggregation, see the [Elasticsearch documentation](https://www.elastic.co/guide/en/elasticsearch/reference/current/search-aggregations-metrics-percentile-aggregation.html).
+One multi-value metrics aggregation is the `percentiles` aggregation (see the [Elasticsearch documentation](https://www.elastic.co/guide/en/elasticsearch/reference/current/search-aggregations-metrics-percentile-aggregation.html)).
 This aggregation is useful to show a distribution of values that do not follow a normal distribution.
 It's useful when the distribution follows a power law distribution.
-A practical example is finding the slowest response times of a web service, to find all values greater than 95%, 99% etc. For this type of distribution the normal statistics do not provide useful insights, an average response time of `50ms` may hide the fact that there are outliers above `2.000ms`.
+A practical example is finding the slowest response times of a web service, in particular to find response times above 95%, 99% etc. For this type of distribution the normal statistics do not offer useful insights, an average response time of `50ms` may hide the fact that there are outliers above `2.000ms`.

 ## Index Mapping